 However, many homeowners have reservations about volunteering for the HOA’s board, and are concerned that serving as a board member opens them up to lawsuits.
 For example, since the HOA is responsible for maintaining the development’s common areas, is an HOA board member personally liable for the cost of hospital bills and other damages if a homeowner slips, falls, and breaks a leg while walking on a common swimming pool deck?

-Because plaintiffs (or plaintiffs’ lawyers) like to cover all the bases, when an injured party sues the HOA, the individual board members are sometimes named along with the HOA itself.
+Because plaintiffs (or plaintiffs’ lawyers) like to cover all the bases, when they sue an HOA for injuries, they sometimes name individual board members along with the HOA itself.
 This is a strategy used for negotiation purposes, rather than any real belief that a board member is personally liable for the problem.
 The reasoning is that the threat of personal liability will encourage a faster or more favorable settlement of the case.

 How HOA Insurance Can Limit Board Members’ Personal Liability

-If you are personally named in a lawsuit due to your actions on the board, your HOA’s Directors and Officers (“D&O”) insurance will likely protect you.
-A good D&O insurance will reimburse you for any costs and expenses resulting from your action as a board member, including any costs of litigation.
-Check with your HOA to determine if it carries D&O insurance and if so, what type of protection it offers.
+If you are personally named in a lawsuit due to your actions on an HOA board, your HOA’s Directors and Officers (“D&O”) insurance will likely protect you.
+A good D&O insurance policy will reimburse you for any costs and expenses resulting from your action as a board member, including any costs of litigation.
+Check with your HOA to determine whether it carries D&O insurance and if so, what type of protection it offers.

 You can get a copy of your HOA’s insurance policies from the HOA, the development’s manager, or the HOA’s insurance agent’s office.

 What to Do If You Are Named in a Lawsuit